-The Governing Body has nominated one of its members (Fay Cookson) to take leadership responsibility for the school's safeguarding arrangements.
+The Governing Body has nominated one of its members (Kaye Lovejoy) to take leadership responsibility for the school's safeguarding arrangements.
 The Safeguarding Governor and the Chair of Governors receive appropriate training to enable them to fulfil their safeguarding responsibilities.
 All Governors undertake appropriate safeguarding and child protection training (including online) at induction level and then subsequent safeguarding training as updates are made available.
-Fay Cookson and Kay Lovejoy also have completed Safeguarding Level three training and renew this training every two years.
+Ms Kaye Lovejoy has completed Safeguarding Level three training and renews this training every two years.